amoakoh22/sa_ghana_oil_boom_or_bust/README.md

 ## Data Source

 The project utilizes historical data on Ghana's oil production and prices.
-The dataset is assumed to be in CSV format and is loaded from Google Drive.
+The dataset is in CSV format and is loaded from Google Drive.
 You can find similar datasets by searching for "Ghana oil production data" or "Ghana oil price data" online.

 ## Methodology